 Supervised Learning is the most used predictive model used by machine learning engineers as most of the data is usually labeled, some of the applications of supervised learning are:-

 Speech Recognition: speech recognition refers to the model that is able to recognize the voice of the user in order to provide the desired outcome.
-Siri, Google Alexa, and Amazon Echo are some of the examples of speech recognition.
+Siri, Google Alexa, and Amazon Echo are some examples of speech recognition.

 Object Detection: object detection has many features, this type of model is able to detect objects with the help of the input features.
 For example, a traffic automation system that detects the number of vehicles and gives traffic signals based on that information.